Jashbhai635/Jashbhai635/README.md

 ---
 Indie game and tech studio focused on building creative, high-performance browser and mobile games.
 We craft engaging gameplay experiences using modern web technologies, with a strong focus on clean code and smooth performance.

 This repository represents more than just projects — it reflects ambition, experimentation, and continuous evolution.
-Every line of code here is written with intention, every design decision carries thought, and every release pushes the standard a little higher.
+Every line of code here is written with intention, every design and decision carries thought, and every release pushes the standard a little higher.

 I believe in building experiences, not just applications.
 Whether it’s a fast-paced browser game, a calm and immersive creative app, or a clean and responsive web interface, the goal remains the same: deliver something meaningful, smooth, and memorable.